mxashlynn/Parquet/README.md

 # Version 0.1.0 Warning

 Code and documentation are incomplete and under rapid development.
 Expect frequent breaking changes.
-Maybe don't use this yet; when the [Alpha milestone](https://github.com/mxashlynn/Parquet/milestone/2) is hit the project should be much more usable.
+Maybe don't use this yet; when the [Pre-Alpha Vertical Slice milestone](https://github.com/mxashlynn/Parquet/milestone/2) and [Alpha milestone](https://github.com/mxashlynn/Parquet/milestone/2) have both been hit the project should be much more usable.

 # Goals